 Guest author: Bhakti Shah | Manager |Ivoclar Vivadent Marketing (India) Private Limited

-With over 5000 dental laboratories and 297 dental institutes, the Indian dental market is vast and it is predicted that India will be one of the largest single country markets for dental products and materials.
+With over 5000 dental laboratories and 297 dental institutes, the Dental Industry in India is vast and it is predicted that India will be one of the largest single-country markets for dental products and materials.
 The dental market is expected to have a growth rate of 20-30 %, with investment groups building multispecialty hospitals offering general dentistry and specialist treatments.

-Despite the rebounding in economy, dental supplies industry still awaits full recovery in volumes and is not expected to reach the pre-recession levels in immediate future.
-Demand for dental products and services is expected to grow in the long run driven by the growing awareness about oral healthcare, increase in the number of people opting for cosmetic treatment, and introduction of new products that reduce patient discomfort.
-The market continues to witness introduction of procedures and solutions that are making the process of dental surgery less invasive and less time consuming.
-Efforts are focused on the prevention of dental ailments, which is in turn driving demand for restorative and repair materials.
+Despite the rebounding in the economy, the dental supplies industry still awaits a full recovery in volumes and is not expected to reach the pre-recession levels in the immediate future.
+Demand for dental products and services is expected to grow in the long run driven by the growing awareness about oral healthcare, an increase in the number of people opting for cosmetic treatment, and the introduction of new products that reduce patient discomfort.
+The market continues to witness the introduction of procedures and solutions that are making the process of dental surgery less invasive and less time-consuming.
+Efforts are focused on the prevention of dental ailments, which is, in turn, driving demand for restorative and repair materials.
 New products are aimed at reducing patient discomfort, shorten healing time and provide improved functioning.
 Patients and dentists are increasingly adopting dental membrane materials, tissue regeneration and dental bone graft materials as highly advanced versions of these products are being developed

 To read the latest news on the Medical Industry in India click Medical Newsletter